 By 2018, most Avon Lake homeowners will need to take their storm water out of the sanitary sewer.

 As part of this effort, if your home was built prior to 1972, you have work to do.* You may choose to have two laterals total: One to carry your home’s wastewater to the sanitary sewer, and one to take storm water from your foundation drain and other sources (like downspouts) to the storm sewer under your street.

 Residents whose sewers have already been separated, but have not added a second lateral may need to.
 All laterals will need to be connected by or soon after February 2018, and if all neighbors are connected earlier than that (see street listing and map below), restrictors on storm drains may be able to be removed at that time.

-Please call us at 440-933-6226 to schedule an inspection of your home so you’ll know what, if anything, you need to do before 2018.
+Please call us at 440-933-6226 to schedule a free inspection of your home so you’ll know what, if anything, you need to do before 2018.
 Here’s how we’re helping make this a little easier for you:

 - Avon Lake Regional Water is giving homeowners $1,000 in sewer bill credits** once the lateral is connected (click here for program details);

 - Avon Lake Regional Water and The City of Avon Lake are waiving all permitting fees for work done as a part of this project;